 On the eastern side of the cay is fascinating and varied snorkeling, which is even more impressive during really calm days.
-Hidden on this side of the cay are little reefs, gullies and slots between the low limestone cliffs of the cay, and patches of sandy ocean floor, all in crystal-clear water.
+Hidden on this side of the cay are little reefs, gullies, and slots between the low limestone cliffs of the cay, and patches of sandy ocean floor, all in crystal-clear water.

 From late December to early March, one amazing snorkeling experience that may be possible is an in-water humpback whale snorkeling encounter.

-Atlantic humpback whales follow an annual pattern of migration, and the whales that summer near Greenland, Newfoundland, and the north-eastern US spend the winter months at a few banks near the Turks and Caicos and Dominican Republic.
+Atlantic humpback whales follow an annual pattern of migration, and the whales that summer near Greenland, Newfoundland, and the north-eastern US spend the winter months at a few banks near the Turks and Caicos and the Dominican Republic.

-Grand Turk and Salt Cay are excellent locations for whale watching, as the deep Turks Islands Passage that separates the Turks Islands group from the Caicos Islands archipelago is a natural funnel for the whales, channelling the magnificent ocean mammals quite close to land.
+Grand Turk and Salt Cay are excellent locations for whale watching, as the deep Turks Islands Passage that separates the Turks Islands group from the Caicos Islands archipelago is a natural funnel for the whales, channeling the magnificent ocean mammals quite close to land.